 Props to Aaron Bauman for writing this script!

-Developers can use SSH tunnels to securely encrypt remote MySQL connections.
+Developers can use SSH tunnels to add additional layers of encryption to remote MySQL connections, or tunnel the connection across non-standard ports.
 For more information on how to set up tunnels for databases, see Secure Connections to Pantheon Services via TLS or SSH Tunnels.

 Troubleshooting MySQL Connections

 Lost Connection to MySQL Server